Ada-Developers-Academy/core-unit-3/more-neat-css-things/cascade-inheritance.md

 ## Introduction

 What happens when more than one CSS rule-set applies to an element?
-Observe the following HTML and CSS, and predict what the resulting HTML looks like.
+Observe the following HTML and CSS, and predict what the resulting webpage looks like.

 ```html
 <article>